Do you grow tomatoes and peppers? If you’re like most gardeners, you do! These two plants are considered staples in most home gardens.

 While your tomatoes can survive in 40-degree (F) nighttime temperatures, they prefer 50’s or higher.
 Wait until your nighttime temperatures are consistently in the 50s.
 Personally, I avoid planting tomatoes until my average last frost date has passed AND the 10-day forecast shows no low temperatures below the 50s.

-Even though we talk about soil temperature more when planting seeds, soil temperature is also a consideration for when tomato and pepper transplants will thrive.
+Even though we talk about soil temperature more when planting seeds, the soil temperature is also a consideration for when tomato and pepper transplants will thrive.
 If you transplant these plants into cold soil, those roots will be in no hurry to make a home in your garden, and growth will all but stop until the soil warms up.

 What if I plant too soon?